U.S. Department of Transportation

-The LTPP program monitors more than 2,400 asphalt and portland cement concrete pavement (PCC) test sections throughout the U.S. and Canada.
-A total of 792 of the LTPP test sections contain the common types of pavement in use in the U.S. (general pavement studies [GPS]), and 1,250 other test sections have been specially constructed to study certain engineering factors in pavement design (specific pavement studies [SPS]).
+The Long-Term Pavement Performance (LTPP) program monitors more than 2,500 asphalt and portland cement concrete (PCC) pavement test sections throughout the United States and Canada.
+A total of 934 LTPP test sections contain the common types of pavement in use in the U.S. (general pavement studies [GPS]), and 1,580 other test sections have been specially constructed to study certain engineering factors in pavement design (specific pavement studies [SPS]).
 At each GPS and SPS site, data on distress, roughness, structural capacity, traffic, and other variables are systematically collected.
 In addition, work groups of highway engineers periodically visit the sites to get a firsthand look at the pavements and to record their subjective observations.

 Additional information includes: